Inmarsat-3 F4

 Inmarsat-3 F4 is a communications satellite operated by the British satellite operator Inmarsat.
-It was launched into a geosynchronous orbit on 4 June 1997.
+It was launched into a geosynchronous orbit on 4 June 1997 from the Guiana Space Centre in Kourou, French Guiana.
 It was located at 54° West longitude whilst in service, providing coverage of the Americas as Atlantic Ocean Region-West (AOR-W).
 It was replaced by Inmarsat-3 F5 at 54° West in February 2016, and the now retired Inmarsat-3 F4 was moved to parking at 144° West.

+The Inmarsat 3 series spacecraft (F1 thru F5) were built by Lockheed-Martin Astro Space as the prime contractor.
+Lockheed-Martin was responsible for the basic spacecraft bus, and the European Matra Marconi Space, developed the advanced communications payload.

+The Inmarsat 3 communications payload can generate a global beam and a maximum of seven spotbeams.
+The spotbeams are directed as required to make extra communications capacity available in areas where demand from users is high.

-Inmarsat-3 F4 was constructed by Lockheed-Martin, using an AS-4000 satellite bus.
+The spacecraft was built using an AS-4000 satellite bus.
 It has a mass of 2068 kg, and is expected to operate for 13 years.

 In the United States, Inmarsat ground stations are licensed to operate at 1525-1559 MHz and 1626.5-1660.5 MHz via a mechanism called the ISAT List.
 The 1544-1545 MHz and 1645.5-1646.5 MHz bands are reserved for safety and distress communications.